 Hello there!
 I am Dmitry Baranov, a tenure-track BUL (Biträdande Universitetslektor in Swedish, equivalent to Assistant Professor) at the Division of Chemical Physics at Lund University in Lund, Sweden.

 I got my education and early training in chemistry in Russia (B.Sc.
 2008, Mendeleev University of Chemical Technology of Russia).
-Early involvement in academic research was one of the requirements at my department (Higher Chemical College of the Russian Academy of Sciences) which I took to the heart by joining a laboratory of Chemistry of Nanomaterials at the Kurnakov Institute of General and Inorganic Chemistry in Moscow (Prof. Sergey Gubin, Dr. Gleb Yurkov) working on magnetic nanoparticles and their composites with organic polymers.
+Early involvement in academic research was one of the requirements at my department (Higher Chemical College of the Russian Academy of Sciences), which I took to heart by joining a laboratory of Chemistry of Nanomaterials at the Kurnakov Institute of General and Inorganic Chemistry in Moscow (Prof. Sergey Gubin, Dr. Gleb Yurkov) working on magnetic nanoparticles and their composites with organic polymers.

 In grad school, I experimented with femtosecond laser pulses to probe the electronic structure of lead sulfide nanocrystals, which are promising materials for applications in photovoltaics and infrared technologies.
 You can read more about it in the doctoral dissertation "Synthesis of Lead Sulfide Nanocrystals and Their Two-Dimensional Electronic Spectra in a Spinning Cell."

 After the Ph.D., I spent five productive years at the Italian Institute of Technology in Genova, Italy, working with Prof. Manna at the Nanochemistry Department.
 It is there I had an opportunity to immerse myself in the research of colloidal perovskite nanocrystals.